Jest parameterized tests allow you to define the test logic once and run it against multiple sets of inputs and expected results.

 When should you use Jest Parameterized Tests?

-Jest parameterized tests are ideal for situations where you want to test a single function or piece of code with multiple inputs and expected outputs.
-Here are some specific scenarios:
+Jest parameterised tests are ideal for situations where you want to test a single function or piece of code with multiple inputs and expected outputs.

-1. Testing Functions with Multiple Input/Output Combinations:
+1. Testing Functions with Multiple Input/ Output Combinations:

 - Mathematical Operations: Testing functions like add, subtract, multiply, and divide with various input values.